Decentralized Safe Multi-agent Stochastic Optimal Control using Deep FBSDEs and ADMM: Implementation Details

-where $\vd=[\vd_1;\,\vd_2;\,\ldots;\,\vd_{Nr}]$ and $\vC$ can be constructed from the neighborhood constraint matrices $\vA_i$ (please see supplementary material).
-As a result, $\vC$ will contain a subset of the original $N_\text{ineq}$ constraints.
-Additionally, if two agents $i,j$ are mutual neighbors, i.e., $j \in \calN_i$ and $i \in \calN_j$, then the constraint involving $i$ and $j$ will appear twice in $\vC$ (i.e., as duplicate row entries).
-We therefore refer to \eqref{eqn:reduced_duplicate_centralized_problem} as the \textit{Reduced Duplicate Centralized Problem}.
-There are two reasons we choose this problem for solving the backward pass over the original \textit{Reduced Non-Duplicate Centralized Problem} (RNDCP): \begin{enumerate} \item Construction of the non-duplicate constraint matrix $\bar{\vC}$ requires checking if mutual neighbors exist for every agent which does not scale for large $N$ \item $\vC$ can be easily constructed using the matrices $\vA_i$ used in the forward pass of Merged CADMM-OSQP \end{enumerate} To justify the usage of \eqref{eqn:reduced_duplicate_centralized_problem}, we make the following assumption about the corresponding RNDCP: \begin{assumption} The QP of the non-duplicate problem satisfies the LICQ (Linear Independence Constraint Qualification), i.e., the active constraints of the matrix $\bar{\vC}$ are linearly independent. \end{assumption} Constraint qualifications are necessary for optimal solutions to constrained optimization problems to satisfy the KKT conditions.
+Our proposed decentralized Merged CADMM-OSQP solver is an instantiation of an implicit neural network layer.
+Hence, we utilize the implicit function theorem to compute the necessary gradients for the backward pass.
+Now, one approach could be to formulate the KKT matrix resulting from the KKT conditions that the optimal solution, $(\tilde{\vu}_i^*,\,\vy_i^*)\,\,\forall i\in \llbracket1, N\rrbracket$, must satisfy.
+This is precisely the solution of the decentralized problem in the forward pass.
+However, the resulting size of the KKT matrix could be very large depending on $N$ and $r$ because of the presence of control copy variables for each agent's neighbors used in the decentralized problem.
+Based on the insight that each $\tilde{\vu}_i^*$ also satisfies the consensus constraint, $\tilde{\vu}_i^*=\tilde{\vg}_i$, we can eliminate the copy variables and consider only the control variables of the ego agents of each neighborhood.
+However, if two agents $i,j$ are mutual neighbors, i.e., $j \in \calN_i$ and $i \in \calN_j$, then the constraint involving $i$ and $j$ will appear twice in the constraint matrix (i.e., as duplicate row entries).
+We therefore refer to this problem as the \textit{Reduced Duplicate Centralized Problem} (RDCP) where \textit{reduced} indicates the reduction in the number of constraints from $N_{\text{ineq}}$ to $N N_{\text{ineq},i}$.
+This is formally stated as follows: where $\vd=[\vd_1;\,\vd_2;\,\ldots;\,\vd_N]$ and $\vC$ can be constructed from the neighborhood constraint matrices $\vA_i$ (see supplementary material \Cref{sec:construction_C_matrix}).
+Using \Cref{eqn:reduced_duplicate_centralized_problem} would result in a much smaller KKT matrix and thus a smaller system of equations to solve for the backward pass gradients.
+This is what is implied by \textit{cheaper backward pass} on the arrow going from the decentralized problem to the RDCP in \Cref{fig:relationship_between_problems}.
+In contrast to the RDCP is the \textit{Reduced Non-Duplicate Centralized Problem} (RNDCP) wherein the objective stays the same as in \Cref{eqn:reduced_duplicate_centralized_problem}, however, the constraint matrix is now $\bar{\vC}$ which has only the unique entries of the constraints forming $\vC$.
+There are two reasons we choose the RDCP over the RNDCP for solving the backward pass: \begin{enumerate} \item Construction of the non-duplicate constraint matrix $\bar{\vC}$ requires checking if mutual neighbors exist for every agent which does not scale for large $N$, \item $\vC$ can be easily constructed using the matrices $\vA_i$ used in the forward pass of Merged CADMM-OSQP. \end{enumerate} To justify the usage of \eqref{eqn:reduced_duplicate_centralized_problem}, we first make the following assumption about the corresponding RNDCP: \begin{assumption} The control cost matrix $\vR$ is positive definite and LICQ holds for the reduced non-duplicate problem, i.e., the active constraints of the matrix $\bar{\vC}$ are linearly independent. \end{assumption} Constraint qualifications are necessary for optimal solutions to constrained optimization problems to satisfy the KKT conditions.
 LICQ is one of the most frequently used constraint qualification in optimization literature \cite{nocedal2006numerical}.
 In our case, we additionally rely on LICQ to ensure that the Lagrange multipliers satisfying the KKT conditions are unique \cite[Section 3]{wachsmuth2013licq}.
-The connection between the duplicate problem \eqref{eqn:reduced_duplicate_centralized_problem} and the corresponding RNDCP is shown in the following lemma. \begin{customlemma}{1} Let $\mathcal{D} \coloneqq \{ \mathcal{D}_i \}_{i=1}^m$ with $\mathcal{D}_i \coloneqq \{ \vcdij \}_{j=1}^{n_i}$ denote the set of equivalence classes induced by the equality equivalence relation
+Given that \Cref{assumption:lemma_assumption} holds, we can establish the connection between the unique Lagrange multipliers of the RNDCP and those of the RDCP by the following lemma,